Back to Blog

 Alignment with other frameworks

 The UNGC aligns with other ESG frameworks by providing a set of foundational principles on responsible business practices.
-Other frameworks such as the Global Reporting Initiative (GRI), Sustainability Accounting Standards Board (SASB), and the Task Force on Climate-Related Disclosures (TCFD) often have specific standards and guidelines that can be mapped back to the broader principles outlined by the UNGC.
+Other frameworks such as the Global Reporting Initiative (GRI), the Sustainability Accounting Standards Board (SASB), and the Task Force on Climate-Related Disclosures (TCFD) often have specific standards and guidelines that can be mapped back to the broader principles outlined by the UNGC.
 For instance, in assessing ESG controversies, the principles of the UNGC are mapped to global norms like the UN General Principles of Business and Human Rights (UNGP) and the International Labour Organisation (ILO) Conventions.

 The UNGC serves as a broad framework, and its principles often underpin or are harmonised with the more detailed or specific standards and guidelines provided by other ESG frameworks.
+Additionally, the integration of environmentally friendly technologies is crucial in promoting greater environmental responsibility and addressing environmental challenges through initiatives that align with UN principles.

-UNGC with Nossa Data
+United Nations Global Compact CoP with Nossa Data

 Start your UNGC Journey with Nossa Data